A refutation of false claims and distortions by Korff, Deardorff, James, Internet, January 1996

 These internegatives are 2nd generation, except as noted later for a few selected from one series (showing the Swiss jet making passes at the beamship at Schmarbuel-Maiwinkel); that series, Meier noted, came back from the photo developer's with left-right reversal, indicating to Stevens that someone had made emulsion-to-emulsion duplicates and kept the originals.
 This series was taken in April of 1976, some 15 months after his Pleiadean contacts commenced, by which time the Swiss government and perhaps others had taken notice and were trying to intercept his receipt of photos.

 In addition to these 40 2nd-generation internegatives, Stevens a little later similarly had about a dozen positive-to-positive prints (color slide to positive print) made from further of Meier's originals.
 These were also 2nd generation.
 (The preceding information is from Stevens, personal correspondence of April 14 and May 15, 1995).
-Thus the analysis team under Stevens had the best possible photo material to analyze short of the originals themselves, which Meier had finally learned to retain close control over if he wished them not to disappear.
+Thus the analysis team under Stevens had the best possible photo material to analyse short of the originals themselves, which Meier had finally learned to retain close control over if he wished them not to disappear.

 Stevens had the 2nd-generation internegative of the Hasenböl-Langenberg sun-glint photo laser-scanned and enlarged.
 The resulting photo clearly showed a forked branch of a deciduous tree 48 meters away from the camera to pass in front of the side of the beamship to the viewer's far left.
 In the black-and-white reproduction of Stevens' _Preliminary_ _Investigation Report _(p.
 352), however, this is scarcely discernible, the contrast between the dark underside of the craft and the shaded tree branches having been very weak originally.